Katherine L. Christensen

 • Contact

-Joint with M. Keith Chen, Elicia John, Emily Owens, and Yilin Zhuo, "Smartphone Data Reveal Neighborhood-Level Racial Disparities in Police Presence," equal authorship, https://arxiv.org/abs/2109.12491, preparing for 3rd round review at Review of Economics and Statistics
+Joint with M. Keith Chen, Elicia John, Emily Owens, and Yilin Zhuo (2025), "Smartphone Data Reveal Neighborhood-Level Racial Disparities in Police Presence," in press, equal authorship, Review of Economics and Statistics, 107 (6), 1734–1742, Arnold Ventures Open Access Grant, https://shorturl.at/sr4ZE

-Copyright © 2021 Katherine L. Christensen - All Rights Reserved.
+Copyright © Katherine L. Christensen - All Articles are Linked to Full Version - All Rights Reserved.